Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 # index the BAMs
 samtools index *sortedByCoord.out.bam
 ```
-Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we dont have to convert SAM to BAM and run `sort`.
+Note that I change `--outSAMtype` to `BAM sortedByCoord` so that we don't have to convert SAM to BAM and run `sort`.

 View the reports quickly:
 ```bash